Plavit/cs50ai/README.md

 #### Project 2a: Pagerank

+This assignment simulates Google's algorithm of ranking different webpages by relevancy.

 [Full Assignment on Harvard's website](https://cs50.harvard.edu/ai/2020/projects/2/pagerank)

+_[Here](https://youtu.be/8Pgf8XWaDZE) is a video presentation of my submission._

 #### Project 2b: Heredity

+This assignment implements a genetic-like algorithm estimating a hidden trait of having a faulty gene based on a visible disability, hearing loss in this case.

 [Full Assignment on Harvard's website](https://cs50.harvard.edu/ai/2020/projects/2/heredity)

+_[Here](https://youtu.be/tAqcyEQt6hc) is a video presentation of my submission._

 ### Week 3 - Optimization
 This module presents problems that can be solved by an AI finding an optimal solution within a scope of permissible solutions.